-The Medical Benefits Chart on the following pages lists the services UW Health Quartz Medicare Advantage (HMO), in partnership with UW Health, covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Gundersen MN Quartz Medicare Advantage covers and what you pay out-of-pocket for each service.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

-- Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
+• Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.

+- Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
 "Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart.
+In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan has an allowed exception.
+See Chapter 3, Section 1.2) - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
+Covered services that need approval in advance are marked in the Medical Benefits Chart in bold.